Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Benchmark

 \section{Benchmark}

 Besides the conventional metrics, we propose a new metric to discuss the performance of symbolic regression for scientific discovery in Section~\ref{subsec:metrics}.
-Following the set of metrics, we design an evaluation framework of symbolic regression for scientific discovery.
+Following the set of metrics, we design an evaluation framework of symbolic regression for scientific discovery, hoping that the proposed \ourproblem benchmark helps non-ML experts choose SR methods for their problems.